 After a helpful chat with the great people at our Benjamin Moore store, we decided to paint more of the room before passing judgment on the color.

-I created the tree image for the baby room wall art, which was inspired by this room on the BHG site.
+I created the tree image for the baby room wall art, which was inspired by an adorable baby's nursery on Better Homes and Gardens, which I'd love to link to, so you can see the original, but BHG appears to have removed the page from their site.

 I started with the tree on the BHG site, but the image there didn't include the entire tree, so I used graphic editing software (I like paint.net for PC, it's a lot like Photoshop, but it's free, or Gimp - also free - for Mac) to edit the image, extend some branches and add some more branches to fill out and finish the tree image.